minio/docs/source/operations/concepts/scanner.rst

 Scanner Performance
 -------------------

+Many factors impact the scanner performance.
+Some of these factors include:
+- available node resources
-Scanner performance typically depends on the available node resources, the size of the cluster, the number of erasure sets compared to the number of drives, and the complexity of bucket hierarchy (objects and prefixes).
+- size of the cluster
+- number of erasure sets compared to the number of drives
+- complexity of bucket hierarchy (objects and prefixes).

-For example, a cluster that starts with 100TB of data that then grows to 200TB of data may require more time to scan the entire namespace of buckets and objects given the same hardware and workload.
+For example, a cluster that starts with 100TB of data and then grows to 200TB of data may require more time to scan the entire namespace of buckets and objects given the same hardware and workload.
 Likewise, a single erasure set of 16 drives takes longer to scan than the same number of drives split into two erasure sets of 8 drives each.

 MinIO treats the scanner as a background task and pauses it in favor of completing read and write requests on the cluster.